Non-Space Systems Operations – Service to aviation

 - the RadSEP product providing an SEP post-event analysis for aviation radiation exposure;

-- the Ionosphere Monitoring and Prediction Center (IMPC) providing TEC maps and local scintilation indices;
+- the Ionosphere Monitoring and Prediction Center (IMPC) providing TEC maps and local scintillation indices;

 - the Real-Time Ionosphere Monitor (RTIM) providing VTEC, GIVE, S4 and σφ maps;

-- the European Ionosonde Service (EIS) providing TEC and foF2 maps, and ionospheric condition at several locations;
+- the European Ionosonde Service (EIS) providing TEC and foF2 maps, and ionospheric conditions at several locations;

 - the Ionosphere Monitoring Facility (IONMON) providing TEC maps;